scparedes/spychronous/README.md

 [(5, 10)]
 ```

-## TODO: AsynchronousJob
+## TODO: AsynchronousJob, Thread Pools
 The next step for spychronous is an asynchrounous job runner.
+After that, thread pools will be implemented as an alternative to process pools.

 ## Why spychronous?
 I made spychronous because I wanted a clean out-of-the-box solution to quickly replace loops that I wanted to parallel process.
 I wanted hide burdensome configuration and process management from the user.
 I wanted a solution that would gracefully handle `SIGINT`.